Acute Low Back Pain

 - Tenderness on your lower back or severe pain when you move your back

 How is acute low back pain diagnosed?
-Your caregiver will ask about your medical history and examine you.
+Your healthcare provider will ask about your medical history and examine you.
 He may ask when you last had low back pain and how it started.
 Show him where you feel the pain and what makes it feel better or worse.
 Tell him about the type of pain you have, how bad it is, and how long it lasts.
 Tell him if your pain worsens at night or when you lie down on your back.

 How is acute low back pain treated?
 The goal of treatment is to relieve your pain and prevent it from returning.
 Most people with acute lower back pain get better within 6 to 12 weeks.
 You may need any of the following: